 How Not To Answer Such Job Interview Questions:

 - Avoid giving nearly perfect scenarios and over-enthusiastic responses.
 This can create suspicion to the interviewer and doubt whether the candidate is being truthful or not.

-- Do not take responsibilities of tasks that you have not done.
+- Do not take responsibility of tasks that you have not done.
 Be completely aware and thorough of the tasks assigned to you.